widgetti/solara/solara/website/pages/documentation/advanced/content/30-enterprise/10-oauth.md

 ### Wrong redirection

 If the redirection back to solara return to the wrong address, it might be due to solara not choosing the right default for `SOLARA_BASE_URL`.
 For instance this variable could be set to `SOLARA_BASE_URL=https://solara.dev` for the solara.dev server.
 If you application runs behind a subpath, e.g. `/myapp`, you might have to set `SOLARA_ROOT_PATH=/myapp`.

+### Wrong schema detected for redirect URL

+Solara needs to give the OAuth providers a redirect URL to get back to your Solara application after navigating to the OAuth provider website.
+For our documentation server, we ask the OAuth provider to redirect to `https://solara.dev/_solara/auth/authorize`.
+The protocol part (`https`) and the domain name part (`solara.dev`) or this URL is constructed from the request URL (what the browser sends to the server).

+If you are running Aolara behind a reverse proxy server (like nginx), make sure that the `X-Forwarded-Proto` and `Host` headers are forwarded correctly so Solara can construct the correct redirect URL to send to the OAuth provider.

+See our [self hosted deployment](https://solara.dev/documentation/getting_started/deploying/self-hosted) for more information on how to configure your reverse proxy server.